kaddio/mdr/technical_documentation.md

 - AI module (transcription, summarisation)
 - Admin interface

-Full documentation of the system is kept up to date here: http://help.kaddio.com/help
+Full documentation of the system is kept up to date here: [System documentation and help pages](http://help.kaddio.com/help)

 Verification/Validation:
 - Exploratory testing of every new feature and bug fix